mbreton/ReDoc/CONTRIBUTING.md

 You are in the good place !

-The first thing to help us on SGR project, it's to find a issue on the [project view](https://github.com/js-republic/SGR/projects/1) on github.
+The first thing to help us on ReDoc project, it's to find a issue on the [project view](https://github.com/js-republic/ReDoc/projects/1) on github.

 Prefer take an issue not yet in the *Work in progress*.
 Each issue, except bugs, are attached to an 'parent' issue called an *Epic* that described all the feature.

 How the project view works
 --------------------------

-In the [project view](https://github.com/js-republic/SGR/projects/1), you can see four columns : *Ideation* -> *Todos* -> *Work in progress* -> *Done*
+In [waffle.io](https://waffle.io/js-republic/ReDoc), you can see four columns : *Backlog* -> *Todos* -> *Work in progress* -> *Done*

-- *Ideation* : Is the step where Epics are debated.
-The Epic come from the core team or are voted on [Feathub](http://feathub.com/js-republic/SGR).
+- *Backlog* : Is the step where issue are debated.
+The issue come from the core team or are voted on [Feathub](http://feathub.com/js-republic/ReDoc).
-An Epic will list all stories attached to him.
-- *Todos* : In this step, the epics, and the stories a defined and wait for contributor (maybe you :tada:).
+- *Todos* : In this step, the issues are defined and wait for contributor (maybe you :tada:).
-If someone wants work on a story, it can add a comment on it and core team will pass the story in next column.
-- *Work in progress* : Contains all stories currently developed.
-To be done, each story must be implemented in a pull-request, have well designed commit history, covered by unit tests and finally submit and reviewed by the core commiter team.
+- *Work in progress* : Contains all issue currently developed.
+To be done, each issue must be implemented in a pull-request, have well designed commit history, covered by unit tests and finally submit and reviewed by the core commiter team.
-- *Done* : The final step, this column contains all finished stories
+- *Done* : The final step, this column contains all finished issues

 Coding rules
 ------------